mrWheel/LittleFS_SysLogger/README.md

 #### ESPSL::readPreviousLine()
-Reads the previous line from the system logfile and advances the read pointer one line.
+Reads the previous line from the system logfile and moves the read pointer one line back.
 <br>
 Return bool. **true** if more records available, otherwise **false**.